Michael Horberg

 Role: Co-investigator

-7. The DC Cohort: A Longitudinal Population-Based Cohort Study of People Living With HIV in Washington, DC
+7. The DC Cohort: A Longitudinal Poputalion-Based Cohort of People Living With HIV in Washington DC.

-Goal: The goals of this study are 1) enhance the Cohort database to incorporate new data sources to comprehensively describe and monitor HIV and co-occurring conditions; 2) expand the use of the existing DC Cohort Clinical Dashboard to monitor HIV care outcomes as well as key indicators related to ending the HIV epidemic; and 3) use the Cohort as a platform from which to develop pioneering interventions to improve the quality of care of PLWH.
+Goal: The goals of this study are 1) enhance the Cohort database to incorporate new data sources to comprehensively describe and monitor HIV and co-occurring conditions; 2) expand the use of the existing DC Cohort Clinical Dashboard to monitor HIV care outcomes as well as key indicators related to ending the HIV epidemic; and 3) use the Cohort as a platform from which to develop pioneering interventions to improve the quality of care of people living with HIV.

-Funder: National Institute of Allergy and Infectious Disease
+Funder: National Institute of Allergy and Infectious Disease, George Washington University

 8. Kaiser Permanente Research Bank